EUFAR/egads-gui/README.md

 Stand-alone package:
 --------------------

 A stand-alone package is available for those who wants to use the GUI without a Python installation.
 In that case, look for ``EGADS Lineage GUI STA`` in the release part of the repository.
+For now the stand-alone package is only compatible with Windows (from Windows Seven x32).

 Documentation: